Francessco121/dino-recomp/BUILDING.md

 2. (**Windows Only**) Make sure your local CMake Kits contain a kit for "Clang (MSVC CLI)".
 One of these kits must be used to ensure `clang-cl` on Windows is ran with the correct Visual C++ environment.
 See https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/kits.md for more information.
 3. In the CMake tab, under Configure, select Clang as the compiler (must be Clang (MSVC CLI) on Windows).
 4. If the CMake extension automatically created a build folder, you may need to delete it and re-configure to ensure Ninja is being used as the generator.
-5. In the CMake tab, under Build (and Debug/Launch), set the build target to `DinoRecomp`.
+5. In the CMake tab, under Build (and Debug/Launch), set the build target to `DinosaurPlanetRecompiled`.
 6. Using the CMake extension, you now should be able to build and debug the project!

 If you prefer to debug using a `launch.json` file, see https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/debug-launch.md for information on how to set up a launch configuration for the CMake extension.